ajs-voices/once-upon-a-dream/scenes/060-living-together.md

 "Why do you think he showed me then?"

-"To show you his boyfriend who is living with him isn't clinging to his daddy's coat tails."
+"To show you his boyfriend who he is living with him isn't clinging to his daddy's coat tails."
 I grinned.

 "I think there is a little bit more to it too."
 He picked up the paper and flipped to a section and slide it across the island.